ml-tooling/ml-workspace/README.md

 > ℹ️ _A job is defined as any computational task that runs for a certain time to completion, such as a model training or a data pipeline._

-The workspace image can also be used to execute arbitrary Python code without starting any of the preinstalled tools.
+The workspace image can also be used to execute arbitrary Python code without starting any of the pre-installed tools.
 This provides a seamless way to productize your ML projects since the code that has been developed interactively within the workspace will have the same environment and configuration when run as a job via the same workspace image.

 <details>
 <summary><b>Run Python code as a job via the workspace image (click to expand...)</b></summary>

 To run Python code as a job, you need to provide a path or URL to a code directory (or script) via `EXECUTE_CODE`.
 The code can be either already mounted into the workspace container or downloaded from a version control system (e.g., git or svn) as described in the following sections.
 The selected code path needs to be python executable.
 In case the selected code is a directory (e.g., whenever you download the code from a VCS) you need to put a `__main__.py` file at the root of this directory.
 The `__main__.py` needs to contain the code that starts your job.